greenriver/hmis-warehouse/app/views/warehouse_reports/rrh/README.md

 # Rapid Rehousing Dashboard Calculations

-The population of clients to be considered in the report (the 'universe') are defined as clients who are enrolled in PH or a PH-affiliated project, and meet the requirements specified at the top of the page (e.g., are veterans).
+The population of clients to be considered in the report (the *universe*) are defined as clients enrolled in PH or a PH-affiliated project during the reporting period, who also meet the chosen requirements at the top of the page (e.g., are veterans).

-{{Pre-Placement}} is time spent in PH-affiliated projects or before the move-in date for a PH enrollment.
+*{{Pre-Placement}}* is time spent in PH-affiliated projects or time before the move-in date for a PH enrollment.

-{{Stabilization}} is time spent in PH after the move-in date.
+*{{Stabilization}}* is time spent in PH after the move-in date.

 ## Overview

 ### Enrolled Clients

-The count of all the clients in the universe.
+The unique count of all the clients in the universe.

 ### Clients Enrolled in {{Pre-Placement}}

-The count of the clients from the universe who were in {{pre-placement}}.
+The unique count of the clients from the universe who had an open enrollment in {{pre-placement}} during the reporting period.

 ### Clients Enrolled in {{Stabilization}}

-The count of the clients from the universe who were in {{stabilization}}.
+The unique count of the clients from the universe who had an open enrollment in {{stabilization}} during the reporting period.

 ### Clients Entering {{Pre-Placement}}

-The count of the clients who entered {{pre-placement}} during the reporting period.
+The unique count of the clients who entered {{pre-placement}} during the reporting period.

 ### Clients Exiting {{Pre-Placement}}

-The count of the clients who exited {{pre-placement}} during the reporting period.
+The unique count of the clients who exited {{pre-placement}} during the reporting period.

 ### Clients Entering {{Stabilization}}

-The count of the clients who entered {{stabilization}} during the reporting period.
+The unique count of the clients who entered {{stabilization}} during the reporting period.

 ### Clients Exited {{Stabilization}}

-The count of the clients who exited {{stabilization}} during the reporting period.
+The unique count of the clients who exited {{stabilization}} during the reporting period.

 ## Time In Program